 The last two decades have seen an explosion of growth in ecommerce — and for a good reason.
 Not only has this had a significant impact on retailers and logistics service providers, but the shift in technologies used and processes updated have incredibly benefited consumers.
 Business operations have evolved to address this changing landscape; the partnership between retailers and logistics providers has completely changed.
 Logistics providers have retail customers, and those retailers in turn have consumer customers.
 The collaboration between these two entities allows for a seamless experience for all parties.

 But what about what’s actually required as the goods cross the border?
 Complex customs issues frequently arise that neither logistics companies nor retailers are fully equipped to handle.
 Luckily, technology can help here.
-Using automated solutions like Avalara Item Classification and AvaTax Cross-border allows for the seamless assignment, application, and communication of pertinent compliance details needed to mitigate the risks of customs delays.
+Using automated solutions like Avalara Managed Tariff Code Classification and AvaTax Cross-Border allows for the seamless assignment, application, and communication of pertinent compliance details needed to mitigate the risks of customs delays.
 Meeting the right compliance requirements can ensure the smooth passage of goods across borders, resulting in happy customers.

 2 “Trends in 3PL/Customer Relationships – 2017,” Armstrong & Associates.
 2018.